DataDog/documentation/content/guides/outliers.md

 {: #algorithms}

-There are two different outlier detection algorithms you can use on your data: DBSCAN and Median Absolute Deviation (MAD).
+There are two different types of outlier detection algorithms you can use on your data: DBSCAN/Scaled DBSCAN and MAD (Median Absolute Deviation)/Scaled MAD.
 We recommend starting with the default algorithm, DBSCAN.
 If you have trouble detecting the right outliers, you can adjust the parameters to DBSCAN or try the alternate algorithm, MAD.
+If your metrics have a larger scale and you are seeing spurious outliers within a closely clustered group, try the scaled algorithms, Scaled DBSCAN or Scaled MAD.
 Explanation of each algorithm and its parameters follows.

-### DBSCAN
+### DBSCAN/Scaled DBSCAN

 A natural way to group together hosts that are behaving similarly is to use a clustering algorithm.
 We use [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN), a popular density-based clustering algorithm, for this purpose.
 DBSCAN works by greedily agglomerating points that are close to each other.
 Clusters with few points in them are considered outliers.